saeedvdi/Anura3D_OpenSource/README.md

 ## If you want to know more about the Anura3D MPM Research Community, members, publications, go back to [Home](https://github.com/Anura3D/Anura3D_OpenSource/wiki)

 ## Please download GiD software without having the "D" extension (GiD 16.1.8d Windows 64 bits).
-This is the developers version and does not work properly with Anura 3D
+This is the developers' version and does not work properly with Anura 3D.